Daniel-KM/Omeka-S-module-BlockPlus/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Block Plus] is a module for [Omeka S] that adds some new blocks for the static pages and improves some of the existing ones: image gallery, D3 graph, mirror page, search form, item set showcase, exhibits, footnotes, etc. Some resource page blocks are implemented too: breadcrumbs, previous/next resource, section, etc.
+[Block Plus] is a module for [Omeka S] that adds page models and new blocks for the editorial pages and improves some of the existing ones: image gallery, D3 graph, mirror page, search form, item set showcase, exhibits, footnotes, etc.
+Some resource page blocks are implemented too: breadcrumbs, previous/next resource, section, etc.

-Another feature is the possibility to pre-configure groups of blocks, so it is easier to build a new page.
+Another feature is the possibility to pre-configure page models and list of blocks, so it is easier to build a new page.
+The page models and blocks groups can be defined via a simple click from an existing page.

 **Warning**: Since Omeka S v4.1, many of the features implemented some years ago were re-implemented in core.
-The migration from old blocks of the module to new blocks may require some manual updates of the themes when they were customized.
+The migration from old blocks of the module before version 3.4.22 to new blocks may require some manual updates of the themes when they were customized.
 See below for migration.
 There is no issue for a new install.

 Installation